dilipsundarraj1/Java-Training/chapter-5/README.md

 ```

--   A compiler will issue if a static method try to access a non static variable.
+-   A compiler will issue if a static method try to access a non-static/instance variable.

 ```aidl